 Based on personal experience, I realized the importance of learning to be your own investigator.

 Look over your stress, your food and your life!
-Take these friendly advices and implement them in your life too.
-It will not only help your heart, but rest assured that it will give you an overall good health!
+Take these friendly pieces of advice and implement them in your life too.
+It will not only help your heart but rest assured that it will give you overall good health!

 Let´s support each other.
 Use the share buttons in this article, so more women can get help and feel great!